Azure/maximo/src/upi_airgap_configs/README.md

 oc -n openshift-ingress get service router-default --no-headers
 ```

+> 🚧 **NOTE**: If the private IP is stuck on `Pending` then you can check the events for the namespace using the command: `oc get events -n openshift-ingress`.
+After issues are resolved, you can trigger recreation of the route with the following command: `oc delete service router-default -n openshift-ingress`.

 Configure the DNS Zone:
 ```bash
 export PRIVATE_IP_ROUTER=`oc -n openshift-ingress get service router-default --no-headers | awk '{print $4}'`